 Healthy Ireland is a Government action plan that involves every part of Irish society in improving our health and wellbeing.
-It was published in March 2013, to support the wellbeing and health of the people living in our country is the most valuable resource that we have - our health and wellbeing.
+The plan was published in 2013, to support the wellbeing and health of the people living in our country.

 The Healthy Ireland Vision